weixian-zhang/Fuzzie/README.md

 ### How Fuzzie Works

-Fuzzie needs to know the schema of your API so that it can generate inputs to invoke them.
+Fuzzie needs to know the schema of your APIs so that it can generate inputs to invoke them.
 There are several ways for Fuzzie to discover your API schemas
 * Url to [OpenAPI 3](https://editor.swagger.io/) specification
 * File path to OpenAPI 3 specification
-* Request-Text (inspired by [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) by Huachao Mao)
+* Request-Text (inspired from [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) by Huachao Mao)
   * Input a single Request-Text in VSCode to instruct Fuzzie to fuzz test a single API
   * File path to a list of Request-Texts in a text file e.g: request-texts.fuzzie
   * supports as many request-texts in a single file as you like